timo-cmd/bashie/README.md

 # bashie
-A crazy new project in writing a high-performance scripting language entirely in bash. :P
+A crazy, experimental new project in writing a high-performance scripting language entirely in bash. :P

 ### Getting started: